chrisgrieser/nvim-scissors/README.md

 ```

 When [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) is
-installed, it is automatically used it as picker.
+installed, it is automatically used as picker.
 Otherwise, `nvim-scissors`
 falls back to `vim.ui.select`.
 (You can use
 [dressing.nvim](https://github.com/stevearc/dressing.nvim) to re-direct
 `vim.ui.select` to [fzf-lua](https://github.com/ibhagwan/fzf-lua), if you prefer